Bachelor of Arts

 Work with real data

 Quantification of economic changes is important.
-As part of your course work, you’ll use regional economic statistics from our Center for Economic Research and Forecasting, socio-economic data from our Center for Leadership and Values, and information gathered from your own research.
+As part of your course work, you’ll use socio-economic data of the region, state and nation from our Center for Economics of Social Issues.
+You’ll also have access to regional economic statistics from our Center for Economic Research and Forecasting.

 Manage an investment portfolio